 When you inherit a property, you may not want to sell it.
-Although that means that you won’t pay capital gains taxes on the sale of the property, your future heirs will enjoy the appreciation that the property builds.
-If your heirs decide to sell the property, under the law in its current form, this can postpone taxes for generations to come.
+In that case, you won’t pay capital gains taxes, and your future heirs will enjoy the appreciation that the property builds.
+If your heirs decide to sell the property, under the law in its current form, this can postpone any taxable gains for generations to come.

-Whenever an heir down the line chooses to sell, the seller will only have to pay capital gains taxes on the appreciation in the property’s value from the date of their surviving parent’s death.
-The heir will not have to pay capital gains taxes on all the appreciation that occurred since their great-grandparents bought the property minus whatever they paid.
+Whenever an heir down the line chooses to sell, the seller will only pay capital gains taxes on the appreciation in the property’s value from the date of the owner’s death.
+The heir won’t pay capital gains taxes on the appreciation that occurred before they inherited the property.

 Step-Up In Basis FAQs

-The unfortunate truth is that tax laws can be difficult to understand and complicated to comply with.
-If you are in doubt, you should speak to your financial advisor about whether you should accept a gift of property or the tax consequences of selling an inherited property.
+Tax laws can be complex and challenging to comply with and understand.
+If you’re in doubt, you should speak to your financial advisor about whether you should accept a gift of property or the tax consequences of selling an inherited property.

 What if the property suddenly depreciates in value?

-If you inherit a property that suddenly depreciates, Section 2032 of the Internal Revenue Code allows for an alternate valuation of the ACB under some circumstances.
-Under some circumstances, such as the one in our example, the siblings can elect to use the FMV 6 months after the death if they decide to hold onto the property.
+If you inherit a property that suddenly depreciates, Section 2032 of the Internal Revenue Code allows for an alternate valuation of the adjusted cost basis (ACB).
+Under some circumstances, you can use the fair market value 6 months after the death if you decide to hold on to the property.

-What about a step up in basis at the death of a spouse?
+What about a step-up in basis after the death of a spouse?

-Depending on your state, you may be able to enjoy a step up in basis upon the death of a spouse.
+Depending on your state, you may be able to inherit a spouse’s assets at fair market value on the date of their death.

 Non-Community Property States

-In every state but the community property states, spouses are treated as joint tenants with rights of survivorship (JTROS).
-With that treatment, you may receive a step up in basis for one-half of the property when a spouse dies.
+In every state, but community property states, spouses are considered joint tenants with rights of survivorship (JTROS).
+The surviving spouse may receive a step-up in basis for half the property when their spouse dies.
 The other half of the increased value would be included in the deceased spouse’s estate.

 Community Property States

 If you live in a community property state, things work a little bit differently.
-When the first spouse dies, the surviving spouse enjoys a step up in basis to both ownership portions of the property.
-With that, a surviving spouse that decides to sell will save on capital gains taxes.
+When a spouse dies, a step-up in basis applies to both ownership portions of the property for the surviving spouse.
+If the surviving spouse decides to sell, they will save on capital gains taxes.

 Capital gains taxes can be a major expense for beneficiaries.
-If you want to avoid capital gains taxes, then inheriting an asset is preferred to receiving any property as a gift.
-However, the primary residence capital gains exemption makes this decision more pressing for wealthy property owners.
+If you want to avoid capital gains taxes, inheriting an asset is preferred to receiving it as a gift.

 Want to learn more about the tax implications of gifting?
 Check out our Learning Center.